daydreamercodes/Eye-Reminder/README.md

 - [Git](https://git-scm.com) (Optional)

 ### Building
-1. Clone the repository with `https://github.com/daydreamercodes/d_Eye.git` if you have Git installed or download ZIP and extract.
+1. Clone the repository with `git clone https://github.com/daydreamercodes/d_Eye.git` if you have Git installed or download ZIP and extract.
 2. Open a command line in the source folder and install dependencies with `npm i`.
 3.
 - For Linux: `npm run build-linux`